Assignment 2 File System

 Ensure your skeletons are up-to-date by committing or discarding any changes

-and pulling the latest 2-fs
+and pulling the latest 2-fs and os skeletons with git pull.

 We have provided a somewhat rigorous set of tests to check your implementation.

-Prior to running the tests, run make clean && make fetch
+Prior to running the tests, run make clean && make fetch in the 2-fs

 directory.
 This will download and extract test resources to

-which are used by the unit tests.
+2-fs/files/resources/ which are used by the unit tests.
 In this directory you

 will find several real MBR, EBPB, and FAT32 file system images as well as hash